U.S. farm sector stockpiles Chinese chemicals before scheduled tariffs

 The same products hit by tariffs in September will see even higher duties in January, said a spokesperson for the U.S. Trade Representative’s office.
 The spokesperson said the tariffs are designed to discourage China’s “market-distorting actions” and defend the United States from unfair trade practices.

 The tariffs are having an uneven impact on chemical companies.
-Bayer AG (BAYGn.DE), which makes glyphosate and dicamba pesticides in the United States, is largely unaffected, spokeswoman Christi Dixon said.
+Bayer AG, which makes glyphosate and dicamba pesticides in the United States, is largely unaffected, spokeswoman Christi Dixon said.

 Tariffs do apply to glyphosate formulations made by Chinese companies, however.
 They directly benefit Bayer if the prices of the Chinese products exported to the United States rise because the firm sells glyphosate branded as Roundup at a premium over generic brands from China, said Jonas Oxgaard, analyst at Bernstein.